transferdev/pivx-slack-tipbot/README.md

 Use case :moderator warning.

 ##### `sun threshold`  Set the threshold on where the balance of the sun account will be distributed between all the users that tipped.
-Defaults to 5 Pivx.
+Defaults to 5 PIVX.

 ##### `sun eligible`  See which users are eligible for a sunray.